aashumallik/kill-switch/README.md

 # KILL-SWTICH.PY
-When FBI comes knocking on your door like they did with DPR (Ross Ulbricht (SILK ROAD) ) activate this and get your self out of the jail

-« usbkill » is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.
+« killswitch » is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.

 To run: